 - 4. Heat 1 tablespoon oil in a large skillet over medium heat.
 Cook the portobello and thyme for 6 to 8 minutes, until the mushroom begins to soften and throw off its liquid.
 Add the creminis and shiitakes and cook for 10 minutes, until they’ve thrown off their moisture and all the liquid has completely evaporated.
 Add the vinegar and cook, stirring, for 30 seconds or so.

-- 5. Transfer the mushroom mixture to a food processor and pulse until coarsely chopped or, if you prefer or you have no power, finely chop the mushroom mixture by hand.
+- 5. Transfer the mushroom mixture to a food processor and pulse until coarsely chopped or, if you prefer, finely chop the mushroom mixture by hand.
 Dump the chopped mushroom mixture into a bowl and, using your hands, add half the mashed potato along with the barley, salt, and pepper.
 If the mixture isn’t sticking together properly, mash the remaining potato and add it to the mixture, a little at a time, until everything begins to cling together.
-(This is critical.
-In the words of author Lukas Volger, if the mixture is “too wet, it squeezes out the other side of the bun, and if it’s too dry, it crumbles."
+[Editor's Note: This is critical.
+In the words of author Lukas Volger, if the mixture is "too wet, it squeezes out the other side of the bun, and if it's too dry, it crumbles."
 It's a delicate balance.
 Trust us.]
 Shape the mixture into 4 to 6 burgers.

 - 6. In a large ovenproof skillet over medium-high heat, heat the remaining 2 tablespoons oil.
 Add the burgers, working in batches if necessary so as not to crowd the skillet, and cook until browned on each side, 6 to 10 minutes total.
 The burgers tend to be somewhat delicate, so flip them only once, preferably using a thin, flexible metal spatula.
 Transfer the skillet to the oven and bake for 12 to 15 minutes, until the burgers are firm and cooked through.
 Place on buns and have at it—carefully, though, as the burgers tend to be on the crumbly side of things.

 Hungry for more?
 Chow down on these: